 Sheryl joined the faculty of Concordia University in 1999, following 19 years of experience in the field of early childhood education.
-After serving as Director of MAT Programs for several years, Sheryl assumed the position of Director of Early Childhood Programs in 2012 and has been instrumental in developing the new Bachelor of Science degree in ECE.
+After serving as Director of MAT Programs for several years, Sheryl assumed the position of Director of Early Childhood Programs in 2012 and was instrumental in developing the new Bachelor of Science degree in ECE.
+In 2014 she accepted the position of Dean of the College of Education

 Sheryl has always had a love for working with young children.
 She began her career in Chicago, teaching preschool and kindergarten.
 Shortly after, she moved to Orlando where she taught 2nd grade for several years before accepting the position as director of Prince of Peace Preschool and Kindergarten.
 In her years at Prince of Peace, Sheryl was instrumental in leading the school through NAEYC and NLSA accreditation and establishing a variety of programs for children and their families.